ncagle/DNS-over-HTTPS/HTTP-2-Server-Push.md

 ~~~
   char *curl_pushheader_byname(push_headers, char *name);
 ~~~
-Returns the header for the given header name (or NULL).
+Returns the *value* for the given header name (or NULL).
 This is a shortcut so that the application doesn't have to loop through all headers to find the one it is interested in.

 Callback return codes
 =====================